oxsecurity/megalinter/docs/descriptors/ruby_rubocop.md

                                      reports.
 This is useful for editor integration.
     -P, --[no-]parallel              Use available CPUs to execute inspection in parallel.
 Default is true.
+        --raise-cop-error            Raise cop-related errors with cause and location.
+                                     This is used to prevent cops from failing silently.
+                                     Default is false.
         --fail-level SEVERITY        Minimum severity for exit with error code.
                                        [A] autocorrect
                                        [I] info